vijayabaskar2018/git-basic-commands/README.md

 git stash show

-git merge new_branch
+git merge <new_branch>

 git merge abort

-git reset HEAD ->moves the current branch to the HEAD(ie current commit)

-git reset --soft <commit> -> moves the current branch and skip copies data from currenct commit in repository to both index and local file system(working area)
+git reset --soft <HEAD^ or commit> -> moves the current branch and skip copies data from currenct commit in repository to both index and local file system(working area)

-git reset or git reset --mixed <commit> -> moves the current branch, copies data from currenct commit in repository to index
+git reset or git reset --mixed <HEAD^ or commit> -> moves the current branch, copies data from currenct commit in repository to index

-git reset --hard <commit> -> moves the current branch, copies data from currenct commit in repository to both index and local file system(working area)
+git reset --hard <HEAD^ or commit> -> moves the current branch, copies data from currenct commit in repository to both index and local file system(working area)

 git fetch